neil-ca-moore/neil-ca-moore.github.io/_posts/2015-10-04-moving-to-industry.markdown

 Also to a lesser extent also published papers.

+Hence I had the opportunity to experiment, changing just one variable at a time, i.e. I got to take my existing research area but apply it in industry instead of academia.
+How did the experiment turn out?
 I liked my work and the people at HP Labs but the location in Bristol was not ideal.
-I got used to having plenty of money unlike when I was a PhD student, which perhaps made it even less likely I'd go back to academia.
-Hence I interviewed with Adobe, liked the people and decided to see how that worked out.
+So I had discovered that I could really enjoy working outside a university, and that was an eye opener.
+I also got used to having more money than when I was a PhD student, which perhaps made it even less likely I'd go back to academia.

+I asked around a my St Andrews colleagues about potential employers, and Adobe was recommended to me by Al Dearle.
+I interviewed with Adobe, liked the people and decided to see how that worked out.

 <!-- Slides: first pages of my papers, patents and software screenshots? -->